rifx-online/rifx.online/src/content/blog/english/the-most-ambitious-ai-crypto-project-ever-is-here-ab3f6d85afd1.md

 *Or do you still think of a ‘scam’ whenever you see a blockchain mentioned?* If that’s the case, I don’t blame you, but if you manage to abstract yourself from Crypto’s countless scams, you’ll realize this technology will play a vital role in AI.

 And if Near is right, that will be sooner than expected.

-> **For business inquiries on AI strategy or analysis, reach out at nacho@thewhitebox.ai**

-> If you have enjoyed this article, I share similar thoughts in a more comprehensive and simplified manner for free on my [LinkedIn](https://www.linkedin.com/in/ignacio-de-gregorio-noblejas/).